YifeiDeng123/cse15l-lab-reports/LR4.md

 Now I am in the normal mode of vim.
 First, I need to navigate to "index1" in the final loop in the merge method in order to change it to "index2".

 <br>![Image](line.png)<br>
-To do so, I typed ":44" and pressed &lt;entere&gt; to get to the beginning of the line where I would make the change.
+To do so, I typed ":44" and pressed &lt;enter&gt; to get to the beginning of the line where I would make the change.
 Then I pressed the right arrow key 6 times to get to the place that I wanted to edit.

 <br>![Image](Vim03.png)<br>
 After that, I pressed "i" to get into the insert mode.
 Next, I pressed &lt;backspace&gt; and typed "2" to change "index1" to "index2".